gbmhunter/blog/content/mathematics/geometry/analytical-geometry/index.md

 **The Area Method**

-1. Form a triangle between the point and every pair of consecutive verticies on the rectangle.
+1. Form a triangle between the point and every pair of consecutive vertices on the rectangle.
 2. Calculate the area of this triangle
 3. Sum up the areas of all of these triangles.
 4. If the sum of these areas is greater than the area of the rectangle, then the point is outside the rectangle, else the sum of the areas must equal the area of the rectangle and the point is either inside or on the edge of the rectangle.